stig/dotfiles/README.md

 one-by-one as I find them, rather than stealing someone else's mammoth .emacs file that I don't understand any of.

-A lot of inspiration is from https://github.com/magnars/.emacs.d/
+Initially i drew a lot of inspiration from https://github.com/magnars/.emacs.d -- though after rewriting it to use https://github.com/jwiegley/use-package (which is excellent) it is starting to feel like my own work.